Dr. Linda L. Hensel

 CURE Development to Build Research Confidence in Undergraduates

 My educational research interest centers on fostering accessible and product-producing authentic research experiences for undergraduate students.
 In the last ten years, that has resulted in developing course-based undergraduate experiences for both Introductory Biology and upper division Genetics courses.
 The most successful programs have been biology courses integrated with chemistry courses so that students can design, synthesize, and test their compounds as antimicrobials.
 The antimicrobials I am particularly interested in are biofilm inhibitors and eradicators.
-I have also visited the Eliava Phage Institue in the Republic of Georgia the last two summers, and my students have participated in their research programs during those summer visits.
+I have also visited the Eliava Phage institute in the Republic of Georgia the last two summers, and my students have participated in their research programs during those summer visits.
 The Eliava Phage Institute researchers contribute to the bacterial viruses that are widely used in Eastern medicine as both preventative medicine and treatments.
 For example, bacteriophages are added to disinfectants and soaps to ward off pathogenic bacteria in Eastern European countries.

 Interweaving Service with Academic Courses for Pre-professional Development